 The Overflow Report AOI implements the Manning Formula to calculate the rate of flow through a pipe based on how “full” of water the pipe is.
 The “fullness” of the pipe is estimated by comparing the level of the wet well to the elevation of the overflow pipe invert and the overall diameter of the pipe.
 There are four different scenarios under which the flow is calculated; the wet well level is below the invert height, the level is above the invert height but less than the pipe radius, the level is greater than the invert height plus pipe radius, and the level is above the invert height and pipe diameter.
 Once calculation scenario has been determined the relevant geometric parameters can be calculated for use in the Manning Formula, which yields a flow output in m3/s.

-The Overflow report AOI monitors the overflow flow rate for overflow events, and collects relevant data for the event.
-An Overflow Alarm is triggered when the overflow rate exceeds the start setpoint, and remains active until the flow drops below the stop setpoint.
+The Overflow report AOI monitors the overflow flow rate for overflow events and collects relevant data for the event.
+An Overflow Alarm is triggered when the overflow rate exceeds the start setpoint and remains active until the flow drops below the stop setpoint.
 While the overflow alarm is active the event counter is incremented by one and the duration and total flow is calculated.

 On the first occurrence of an overflow alarm an overflow event is sealed in, indicating that overflow report data is available.
 The start time of the report is the occurrence of the first overflow event, and the end time is the time at which the most recent overflow alarm went to the out of alarm state.
 The end time, duration, and flow total will continue to be updated as additional overflow events occur until the report is manually reset from the HMI.